AriFordsham/GHCWiki/records/type-punning-declared-overloaded-record-fields.md

 In case of 'unintended' clash (another module using the same name 'by accident'), usual H98 controls apply to protect encapsulation and representation hiding.

 This proposal introduces several new elements of syntax (including some shorthands), all of which desugar to use well-established extensions of ghc.
-The approach is yet to be prototyped, but I expect that to be possible in ghc v 7.2.1.
+The key type-inference elelemnts of this approach have been tested in ghc v7.2.1.
+A full prototype is yet to be developed.
 In particular:

 - The field name overloading is implemented through usual class and instance mechanisms.
 - Field selectors are ordinary functions named for the field (but overloaded rather than H98's monomorphic), so field selection is regular function application.
 (There is no need for syntactically-based disambiguation at point of use.)